 List of PostDoctoral Fellowships

 If you would like to apply for a PostDoctoral Fellowship to work in my group, this list of PostDoctoral Fellowships might be useful.
-In particular, if you want to conduct your own research, which is aligned with the core research work in my group, I can sponsor you for an Imperial College Research Fellowship for 3 years.
+In particular, if you want to conduct your own research, which is aligned with the core research work in my group, I can sponsor you for an Imperial College Research Fellowship for 4 years.
 Imperial College's prestigious Research Fellowships financially supports the brightest and very best early career researchers from across the world, providing a level of commitment and support that is rare from a UK university.
 We are also welcoming and supporting outstanding postdocs applying for a Marie Sklodowska-Curie Individual Fellowship.
+Please contact me if you are interested.

 Also, Dr Nick Jones has compiled a list of fellowships that you might also want to consider.